Guide to Nevada ATV Laws and Regulations

 Do You Need to insure your ATV?

-ATV laws in most US off-road heavens and Nevada say owning an ATV comes with certain legal responsibilities, one of which is insurance.
-While it may seem like an unnecessary expense for some ATV owners, the state’s laws mandate that all ATVs must be insured.
+In most US off-road heavens, owning an ATV comes with certain legal responsibilities, one of which is insurance.
+But Nevada ATV laws mandate that all ATVs insurance not mandatory.

-The purpose of this requirement is to ensure that in case of any accidents or damage caused by an ATV, financial coverage is available to compensate the injured party or repair any property damage.
+In case of any accidents or damage caused by an ATV, financial coverage is available to compensate the injured party or repair any property damage.
+On a serious note, having your OHV insured in Nevada is not a must but doing so pays off.

 How to Make your ATV street legal in Nevada?